Reviewing 21Vianet Group Inc. (VNET)'s and Sigma Labs Inc. (NASDAQ:SGLB)'s results | New Business Observer

 |-167.4%

-The shares of both 21Vianet Group Inc. and Sigma Labs Inc. are owned by institutional investors at 61.2% and 6.9% respectively.
-Insiders held roughly 1.12% of 21Vianet Group Inc.’s shares.
-Comparatively, 13.7% are Sigma Labs Inc.’s share held by insiders.
+Roughly 61.2% of 21Vianet Group Inc. shares are held by institutional investors while 6.9% of Sigma Labs Inc. are owned by institutional investors.
+21Vianet Group Inc.’s share held by insiders are 1.12%.
+Competitively, 13.7% are Sigma Labs Inc.’s share held by insiders.

 Performance